To carry out a reflux you will require:

 Once the correct glassware has been chosen, the apparatus can then be assembled.
 First, with a stirrer bar in the round-bottomed flask, it should be clamped securely and upright, with the clamp around the ground glass joint.
 This is the main support point for the for the apparatus, so it needs to be secure.

-The heating apparatus can then be arranged under the flask.
 For a stirrer-hotplate set-up, a raised lab jack should be placed under the heating apparatus as it allows the heat source to be removed quickly by lowering it away from the reaction flask.
+When setting up a lab jack under a reaction, you should ensure that the lab jack is set sufficiently high to allow the lab jack to be lowered enough to remove the heating from the reaction.

 Next, the reagents should be added into the flask.
 Typically, solid reagents can be weighed and added using a weighing boat, and liquid reagents and solvents can be dispensed into a measuring cylinder, and added to the flask using a glass funnel.